 Eric Dyer ‘95

-Through his work as an associate professor at UMBC, artist Eric Dyer helps budding artists understand that “animation is a young art form — there is so much more to explore and discover beyond traditional forms.”
+Through his work as a professor at UMBC, artist Eric Dyer helps budding artists understand that “animation is a young art form — there is so much more to explore and discover beyond traditional forms.”
 And over the years — as well as recently with his Merriweather District Artist-in-Residence work — he has delighted and inspired people with his colorful multimedia zoetropes.

 “I bring animation into the real world with my interactive sculptures.
 I’ve been collaging sequences of images and forms that are spun and come to animated life with the aid of a synchronized strobe light.
 I explore topics related to the history of the moving image, our relationship with technology, kinetics as a form of artistic expression, and the relevance of physical presence in an increasingly digital world.”

 Detail from Flora – a work-in-progress from Dyer’s Merriweather District Artist Residency.
 It’s a motion portrait of Flora Muybridge, the wife of Eadweard Muybridge, widely known as the Grandfather of Motion Pictures.

 Implant (2015) 104”x56”x54”, rotating sculpture covered in fabric, 3D prints, and laser-cut acrylic, viewable with handheld strobe-flashlight.